codesandbox/codesandbox-client/packages/homepage/content/features/learning/index.md

 ### Quickly try out frameworks and libraries

-Start from a ready-made template of any popular framework, from React and Vue to Svelte, or others.
+Start from a ready-made template for any popular framework, including React, Vue, Angular, or others.
 There’s no setup or boilerplate code to write—go straight to experimenting with code and concepts.

 </div>